franciscovillaescusa/CAMELS/docs/source/parameters.rst

 | LH    | *standard* 4 astrophysical parameters     |
 +-------+-------------------------------------------+

-The mean and range of variation of the 4 *standard* EAGLE parameters are these:
+The meaning and range of variation of the 4 *standard* EAGLE parameters are these:

 - :math:`A_{\rm SN1}` represents the thermal energy injected in each SNII event.
 It can vary from 0.25 to 4.
 - :math:`A_{\rm SN2}` represents the metallicity dependence of the stellar feedback fraction per unit stellar mass.
 It can vary from 0.5 to 2.